Pavin Smith Player Props: Diamondbacks vs. Brewers

-The Arizona Diamondbacks and Pavin Smith (.286 slugging percentage over his past 10 games, including one homer), take on starting pitcher Corbin Burnes and the Milwaukee Brewers at American Family Field, Monday at 8:10 PM ET.
+The Arizona Diamondbacks and Pavin Smith (.286 slugging percentage over his past 10 games, including one homer), battle starting pitcher Colin Rea and the Milwaukee Brewers at American Family Field, Tuesday at 8:10 PM ET.

 Pavin Smith Game Info & Props vs. the Brewers